yudhasubki/eventpool/README.md

 - Close Hooks: Register custom close hooks to execute specific cleanup tasks during the shutdown process.
 This ensures that essential operations are completed before the application exits.
 - Panic Recovery: Put in place a mechanism to recover from panics and prevent your application from crashing.
 - Recover Hooks: Register custom recover hooks to execute specific actions when a panic occurs.
 This allows you to log errors, perform cleanup tasks, or gracefully terminate the application.
+- Dead Letter Queue: Integrate a Dead Letter Queue that receives messages that have failed to be processed by subscribers through the Error Hook.

 ## Installation